-Tranching an asset increases its basis; tranching a CDS, as occurs with the CDX index, increases the CDS basis on the underlying asset.
-We study how the ability to use financial contracts as collateral affects the CDS basis using a general equilibrium model with collateralized financial promises and multiple states of uncertainty.
-A positive basis emerges when risky assets and their derivative debt contracts can be used as collateral for financial promises.
+Tranching an asset increases its basis; tranching a CDS, as occurs with the CDX index, increases the basis on the underlying asset.
+We consider a general equilibrium model with collateralized financial promises and multiple states of uncertainty to study how allowing an asset to back multiple financial contracts (i.e., tranching) affects price bases.
+A positive basis emerges when risky assets and their derivative contracts can be used as collateral for financial promises.
 We provide an empirical test of our theory using inclusion in the CDX and find that inclusion in the CDX increases the CDS basis.